 And there about a gazillion other questions you could ask!
 Heads up — if you’re buying from a big seller, there’s a good chance the customer service rep might not know a lot about sewing and be able to answer real “inside baseball” sewing questions, if you know what I’m saying.
 IMO, it’s worth a shot.

-Extra Research on Fabric
+Extra Research Before Buying Fabric on Amazon

 If you’ve poked around Amazon for info on a product but you’re still hesitant to pull the trigger, I encourage you to leave the site to continue your research.
 Start Googling your product and seller; there’s a chance your fabric is being sold somewhere else on the internets.

 As I mentioned before (and you already know!), sewing people are THE BEST PEOPLE, and they want to help you have an awesome experience sewing.
-So just ask your question — about fabric, patterns, notions, sewing machines, etc. — no matter how silly you think it is.
+So just ask your question — about fabric, patterns, sewing supplies, sewing machines, etc. — no matter how silly you think it is.
 I bet you 99 times out of 100 that someone will reply.
 (It’s human nature to want to give advice.)

 OK, over to you: Have you bought fabric on Amazon?
 What was your experience?
 Do you have favorite brands or sellers on Amazon?

-P.P.P.S.
-If you like this post, you might groove on these, too:
+P.S.
+If you like this post, you might groove on these fabric articles, too:

-- Easy Fabrics to Sew: 8 Forgiving Fabrics
+Easy Fabrics to Sew: 8 Forgiving Fabrics

-- Go Fabric Shopping with Me! | Vogue Fabrics [VIDEO]
+Go Fabric Shopping with Me! | Vogue Fabrics [VIDEO]

-- How to Choose Fabric: A Crash Course in Fashion Textiles
+How to Choose Fabric: A Crash Course in Fashion Textiles